irish-ecology/websiteV2/content/events/EcoEvo2021/index.md

 +++
 # Project title.
-title = "3rd Ecology & Evolution Ireland Conference"
+title = "4th Ecology & Evolution Ireland Conference"

 # Date posted
-date = "2020-10-16"
+date = "2022-06-13"

 # Date of the event
-start_date = 2021-01-07
+start_date = 2023-01-05

 # Optional end date for more than one day
-end_date = 2021-01-08
+end_date = 2023-01-06

 # Location of event
-location = "UCC, Cork"
+location = "Trinity College Dublin"

 # Event summary to display on homepage.
-summary = "The 3rd Ecology and Evolution Ireland virtual conference will take place on **7th-8th Jan, 2021**"
+summary = "The 4th Ecology and Evolution Ireland virtual conference will take place on **5th-6th Jan, 2023**"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`